Tony Grimaldi: Playing career

 He is remembered as, "One of the club's workhorses, ... rock solid in defence and a sound attacker".
-In his last season of first grade at almost 32 years of age he still averaged over 40 tackles per game an amazing achievement considering the physically demanding nature of rugby.
+In his last season of first grade at almost 32 years of age he still averaged over 40 tackles per game, a major achievement considering the physically demanding nature of rugby.
 He featured in the premiership-winning side of 2004 for Canterbury-Bankstown.
 In 2005 despite not making the finals Grimaldi was the NRL top tackler "In 2005 he was the NRL leading tackler with 852 tackles and many will remember his one-on-one steal against Broncos Karmichael Hunt back in round 20 as Canterbury got home with a 29-22 victory."

 He captained the side on a number occasions when representative players were unavailable.
 As 2004 NRL premiers, the Canterbury-Bankstown Bulldogs faced the Super League IX champions, the Leeds Rhinos, in the 2005 World Club Challenge.
 Grimaldi captained the Bulldogs at lock forward, scoring a try in their 32–39 loss.
 Grimaldi's loyalty and long-standing service to the club was rewarded with a job within the Canterbury administration.

 He is also of Italian descent and was eligible to represent the Italy national rugby league team.

 He was forced to announce his retirement from rugby league on 14 September 2006.
 This was due to a bulging disk in his neck causing extreme pain in his neck and down along his right arm.
 He had previously had two vertebrae fused exacerbating his injury and increasing the chance of permanently injuring his neck if he continued to play.